-Figure 14.
-Supply Sequencing (From Figure 15)
+Figure 16.
+Supply Sequencing (From Figure 17)

-In Figure 14, the slave 1 supply and the slave 2 supply are sequenced instead of tracking.
+In Figure 16, the slave 1 supply and the slave 2 supply are sequenced instead of tracking.
 The 3.3V supply ramps up at 100V/s with an external FET and serves as the master signal.
 The 1.8V slave 1 supply ramps up at 1000V/s beginning 10ms after the master signal starts to ramp up.
 The 2.5V slave 2 supply ramps up at 1000V/s beginning 25ms after the master signal begins to ramp up.
 Note that not every combination of ramp rates and delays is possible.
 Small delays and large ratios of slave ramp rate to master ramp rate may result in solutions that require negative resistors.
-In such cases, either the delay must be increased or the ratio of slave ramp rate to master ramp rate must be reduced.
+In such cases, either the delay must be increased or the ratio of slave ramp rate to master ramp rate to slave ramp rate to master ramp rate to master ramp rate to master ramp rate to slave ramp rate to master ramp rate must be reduced.
 In this example, solving for the slave 1 supply yields: